char26/cse239-cloud-storage/benchmarking.md

 ## VM Setup

-Scylla: 3 nodes on the same machine?
+For simplicity and "fairness" (though this test is not necessarily fair), we will start with just a single Scylla node on the same size VM as a Postgres instance.
+We should consider additional Scylla nodes after recording primary benchmarks.

 ## YCSB

-All tests should be run against a database loaded with 100,000,000 records.
+All tests should be run against a database loaded with 10,000,000 records.
-`recordcount`: 100,000,000
+`recordcount`: 10,000,000

 Operation count effectively controls how long the test runs for.